-This photo courtesy of Graber Post Buildings is a great start to start identifying the common traits of a barndo.
+This photo courtesy of Graber Post Buildings is a great place to start identifying the common traits of a barndo.

 THIS IS THE FIRST ARTICLE OF OUR FIRST DIGITAL MAGAZINE, WINTER 2024.